 So, what does ‘Surround 360’ has in store for users, Facebook, as well as the world.
 Read the article to find out more on this.

-The camera bears a resemblance to the shape and appearance of a flying saucer, with 14-wide angled cameras around their sides, two at the bottom, along with fish-eye camera on top of the structure.
+The camera bears a resemblance to the shape and appearance of a flying saucer, with 14-wide angled cameras around their sides, two at the bottom, along with a fish-eye camera on top of the structure.

 With web-based software equipped to take 360-degree shots, the camera is capable of rendering captured shots automatically.
 The basic video capturing designs are accessible by all.
-Therefore, there are high possibilities for engineers and manufactures to come up with more powerful versions of this equipment.
+Therefore, there are high possibilities for engineers and manufacturers to come up with more powerful versions of this equipment.

 By using quite a few off-the-shelf components while designing it, Facebook is offering the equipment at a price of $30,000.
 Facebook is also working hard towards developing software that stitches all these cameras for a perfect view of Virtual Reality.